 See below a couple of links related to 18th century Venice style frames:

 You can tell they come from Venice because of the typical profile.
 The external side of it is lower than the inner one.
-If you saw the sketch beside you got the idea.
-Even the cartouches of the latter reveal the clear provenance from Venice.
+If you saw the sketch beside them you got the idea.
+Even the cartouches of the last one reveal the clear provenance from Venice.

 During the 1800s European artisans realized plenty of black and gold ornate picture frames.
 Among the most productive, French craftsmen had an important role.
 Indeed, French black and gold antique picture frames are astonishing.